StevenBlack/vocab/vocabulary.md

 ### huggermugger
 Chaotic secrecy.
-The machinations of the CIA or the behind-closed-doors board meetings of corporations under siege are best described as huggermugger.
-Obsession with confidentiality masks the total lack of control, insight or understanding demonstrated by the participants.

 ### hunks
-Not beefcake, like a male model—that's a hunk.
 A mean, disagreeable, old person who is often cheap and miserly.
-Scrooge was a hunks before he met his ghosts.

 ### hyperbole
 An intentionally exaggerated exaggeration, not meant to be taken literally.
-"You're the nicest person I've ever met" might be an exaggeration, but "You're the nicest person in the whole wide world" is a hyperbole.

 ### hypocorism
-A word for baby talk like "kitchee, kitchee, koo," or for pet names like "Snookeeookums," "Sweetie pie" or "My little dumpling."
-Newlyweds and parents of newborn babies are fond of speaking in hypocorisms —before they know better.
+A word for baby talk.

 ### hyponym